Celtic Park: Stadium improvements (1957–1990)

+Celtic difficulties and fully seated stadia (1990–1994)

 Celtic was heavily in debt and had been significantly outgrown by Rangers commercially in the early 1990s.
 The Celtic board initially prevaricated in response to the Taylor Report, partly due to divisions in the board.
 Celtic director Brian Dempsey proposed a development on land he controlled at Robroyston, but he was opposed by fellow directors, Michael Kelly and Chris White, who had Dempsey removed from the board.
 Despite these divisions, a proposal to build a new 52,000-seat stadium on industrial waste ground at Cambuslang was unveiled in April 1992.
 The £100 million scheme was meant to include wider commercial developments that would fund the completed stadium, which would have only provided 32,000 seats in a first phase of construction.
 There was scepticism about the plan, however, as it was unclear how Celtic or their partner in the project, Superstadia, would raise the necessary finance.
 The proposed site would have had to be decontaminated, and contradictory statements about the ownership structure of the development were issued.
 Outline planning permission was granted in May 1993.

 A deadline of August 1994 had been set to convert all major grounds to be fully seated.
 Even with planning permission granted, the first phase of the Cambuslang scheme would not be ready until 1995.
 As a stop-gap measure, Celtic installed 5,033 seats in the Jungle at the end of the 1992–93 season, at a cost of £350,000.
 The board hoped Celtic would be given a special dispensation from the rules.
 Installing seats in the Jungle itself caused an emotional reaction.
 Due to redevelopment work at Hampden, the 1993 Scottish Cup Final between Rangers and Aberdeen was to be played at Celtic Park.
 This meant that in the last competitive game in front of the Jungle, it would have been occupied by Rangers fans.
 To give the Celtic supporters last use, a friendly match between veteran Celtic and Manchester United players was arranged.

 During the 1993–94 season, the board continued to talk optimistically about their plans.
 They claimed in February to have £20 million of funding in place from Gefinor, a Swiss financial institution.
 The claim was denied by Gefinor, who denied that they had even had any contact with the club.
 Celtic then came under severe pressure from the Bank of Scotland, who demanded a £1 million reduction in the club's overdraft, placing the club under threat of bankruptcy.
 With minutes to spare before a deadline set by the Bank, the board capitulated and sold control to Scots-Canadian businessman Fergus McCann.